-Prime use cases, which take full advantage of edge technology when speed and accuracy are crucial, include:
+Prime use cases, which take full advantage of edge technology, include:

-Autonomous Vehicles: The decision to stop for a pedestrian crossing in front of an autonomous vehicle (AV), which can be facilitated by edge computing, must be made immediately.
-It’s not practical for a moving vehicle to rely on a remote server to process the data.
-Additionally, vehicles using edge technology are able to communicate with each other more efficiently on the road because they’re not required to send data related to accidents, weather conditions, traffic, or detours to a remote server first.
+Autonomous Vehicles: The decision to stop for a pedestrian crossing in front of an autonomous vehicle (AV) must be made immediately.
+Relying on a remote server to handle this decision is not reasonable.
+Additionally, vehicles that utilize edge technology can interact more efficiently because they can communicate with each other first as opposed to sending data on accidents, weather conditions, traffic, or detours to a remote server first.
+Edge computing can help.

-Healthcare Devices: Health monitors and other wearable healthcare devices can keep an eye on chronic conditions for patients and save lives by instantly alerting caregivers when help is required.
+Healthcare Devices: Health monitors and other wearable healthcare devices can keep an eye on chronic conditions for patients.
+It can save lives by instantly alerting caregivers when help is required.
 Additionally, robots assisting in surgery must be able to quickly analyze data in order to assist safely, quickly, and accurately.
-Should these devices rely on transmitting data to the cloud before making decisions, the results could be fatal.
+If these devices rely on transmitting data to the cloud before making decisions, the results could be fatal.

 Security Solutions: Because it’s necessary to respond to threats within seconds, security surveillance systems can also benefit from edge computing technology.
-With on-device video processing, security cameras can detect motion, identify trespassers, and alert users to suspicious activity.
+Security systems can identify potential threats and alert users to unusual activity in real-time.

-Retail Advertising: New retail advertising systems and digital signage deliver targeted ads and information based on key parameters, such as demographic information, set on field devices.
-In this use case, edge computing can help protect user privacy by anonymizing, analyzing, and keeping the data at the source rather than sending identifiable information to the cloud.
+Retail Advertising: Targeted ads and information for retail organizations are based on key parameters, such as demographic information, set on field devices.
+In this use case, edge computing can help protect user privacy.
+It can encrypt the data and keep the source rather than sending unprotected information to the cloud.

-Smart Speakers: On-device machine learning can enhance natural language interfaces.
-This would allow smart speakers to interpret voice instructions locally in order to run basic commands such as turning lights on or off, or adjusting thermostat settings even if internet connectivity fails.
+Smart Speakers: Smart speakers can gain the ability to interpret voice instructions locally in order to run basic commands.
+Turning lights on or off, or adjusting thermostat settings, even if internet connectivity fails would be possible.

 Further Enhanced Security

 Although edge computing is a sensible alternative to cloud computing in many instances, there’s always room for improvement.
-According to “Reconfigurable Security: Edge Computing-Based Framework for IoT”, a paper published by IEEE Network, existing IoT security protections consisting of authenticated key exchange and access control for communications must be enhanced.
+According to “Reconfigurable Security: Edge Computing-Based Framework for IoT”, a paper published by IEEE Network, existing IoT security protocols need improvement.

-A possible solution to better secure IoT-generated data is the Security Agent, a new IoT management component to be installed at the edge.
-Routers, base stations, and other near-edge boxes acting in this new security role would handle the computing that the IoT device can’t manage.
+A possible solution to better secure IoT-generated data is an IoT management element called the Security Agent.
+This new piece would use routers and other near-edge boxes to manage the computing the IoT device could not take on.
 In addition to being more secure, it’ll simplify the management of keys.
-The Security Agent box can operate numerous, remotely located sensors that are difficult to access.
-The researchers point out that IoT applications will fail if the necessary and intensive authentication can’t be completed fast enough.
+The Security Agent box has the capability of running copious sensors that are difficult to access.
+The researchers’ state that if the needed authentification is not completed quickly, IoT applications will fail.

 Getting Up to Speed